After unrest and arrests, Cuban government holds flag-waving rally as show of strength

 A man shouting anti-government slogans was removed from the crowd shortly before the rally began in Havana, according to reporters at the scene.

-Some activists said that Internet access was again being throttled on Saturday.
-Yoani Sánchez, an anti-Castro blogger who runs the independent news site 14ymedio, tweeted that she was unable to share videos that showed crowds being bussed to the pro-government protests.
+Some activists said Internet access was again being throttled on Saturday.
+Yoani Sánchez, an anti-Castro blogger who runs the independent news site 14ymedio, tweeted that she was unable to share videos showing crowds being bussed to the pro-government protests.

-Cuba remains in a wave of coronavirus cases, with a record 6,460 new ones reported Friday.
+Cuba continues to see a surge of coronavirus cases, with a record 6,460 new ones reported Friday.
 At the rally on Saturday, Raúl Castro and other participants wore face masks.

-Cuba also in the grip of a number of a dire economic spiral, with food shortages and blackouts.
+Cuba is also in the grip of a number of dire economic spirals, like food shortages and blackouts.

 Díaz-Canel’s government has blamed most of these problems on foreign influence, including not only the long-standing U.S. trade embargo but also the sanctions imposed by the Trump administration and kept in place, so far, under President Biden.

-Government loyalists have also criticized Cuban American groups, alleging that they have distorted the protests in Cuba for their own purposes.
+Government loyalists have also criticized Cuban American groups, alleging they have distorted the protests in Cuba for their own purposes.

 But there are some slim signs of reform in the face of public discontent.
-Díaz-Canel, who at 60 lacks the revolutionary pedigree of the Castro brothers, said in a televised speech on Wednesday that the government needed to learn from the anger.
+Díaz-Canel, who at 60 years old, lacks the revolutionary pedigree of the Castro brothers, said in a televised speech on Wednesday that the government needed to learn from the anger.

 Cuban ministers subsequently relaxed restrictions on travelers seeking to import food and medicine and allowed citizens to use ration books outside their hometowns.